jvrring/jvrring/README.md

 - 🔭 I’m currently working on my own Discord bot and a game using Pygame

-- 🌱 I’m currently learning Python and Lua
+- 🌱 I’m currently learning Python and Luau (A variant of Lua)

 - ⚡ Fun fact: I use spaces over tabs